Frequently Asked Questions

 How are my donations used?

-We use donations to hire staff and contractors as well as expand our programming and operational capacity.
-While the board and Cousins are strong and mighty, they all work on a volunteer basis.
+We use donations to expand our programming and operational capacity.
 Your support helps build our organization and are tax deductible!

 Can I use the BlackSpace Manifesto for a project/initiative I'm working on?